-A government pamphlet from the time recommended that “mothering meant holding the baby quietly, in tranquility-inducing positions” and that “the mother should stop immediately if her arms feel tired” because “the baby is never to inconvenience the adult.”
-Babies older than six months “should be taught to sit silently in the crib; otherwise, he might need to be constantly watched and entertained by the mother, a serious waste of time.”
+A government pamphlet from the time recommended that “mothering meant holding the baby quietly, in tranquility-inducing position” and that “the mother should stop immediately if her arms feel tired” because “the baby is never to inconvenience the adult.”
+A baby older than six months “should be taught to sit silently in the crib; otherwise, he might need to be constantly watched and entertained by the mother, a serious waste of time.”
 (See Blum, 2002.)

 The discredited behaviorist view sees the baby as an interloper into the life of the parents, an intrusion who must be controlled by various means so the adults can live their lives without too much bother.
 Perhaps we can excuse this attitude and ignorance because at the time, extended families were being broken up and new parents had to figure out how to deal with babies on their own, an unnatural condition for humanity—we have heretofore raised children in extended families.
 The parents always shared care with multiple adult relatives.

 Ignorant behaviorists then and now encourage parents to condition the baby to expect needs NOT to be met on demand, whether feeding or comforting.
-It’s assumed that the adults should ‘be in charge’ of the relationship.
-Certainly this might foster a child that doesn’t ask for as much help and attention (withdrawing into depression and going into stasis or even wasting away) but it is more likely to foster a whiney, unhappy, aggressive and/or demanding child, one who has learned that one must scream to get needs met.
+It’s assumed that the adults should “be in charge” of the relationship.
+Certainly this might foster a child that doesn’t ask for as much help and attention (potentially withdrawing into depression and going into stasis or even wasting away) but it is more likely to foster a whiney, unhappy, aggressive and/or demanding child, one who has learned that one must scream to get needs met.
 A deep sense of insecurity is likely to stay with them the rest of life.

 We should understand the mother and child as a mutually responsive dyad.
 They are a symbiotic unit that make each other healthier and happier in mutual responsiveness.
 This expands to other caregivers too.

-One strangely popular notion still around today is to let babies ‘cry it out’ when they are left alone, isolated in cribs or other devices.
-This comes from a misunderstanding of child and brain development.
+One strangely popular notion still around today is to let babies “cry it out” (aka total extinction or unmodified extinction) when they are left alone, isolated in cribs or in other devices.
+This comes from a misunderstanding of child brain development.

 - Babies indicate a need through gesture and eventually, if necessary, through crying.
 Just as adults reach for liquid when thirsty, children search for what they need in the moment.
 Just as adults become calm once the need is met, so do babies.